-For the Fiscal Year Ended: March 31, 2016

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 For the transition period fromto Commission file number 000-54030 NATURALSHRIMP, INC. - Creating Technology for a Sustainable Future- NATURALSHRIMP INCORPORATED (Exact name of registrant as specified in its charter) Nevada 74-3262176 State or other jurisdiction of incorporation or organization (I.R.S.
-Employer Identification No.) 9 (Address of principal executive offices) (Zip Code) 231 (888) 791-9474 Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: Title of Each Class None Name o of each exchange on which registered N/A Securities registered pursuant to section 12(g) of the Act: Shares of common stock with a par value of \$0.0001 (Title of class) Indicate by check mark if the registrant is a well-known se easoned issuer, as defined in Rule 405 of the Securities Act.
-Y es [] No [X] Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes [] No X] ed all reports required to be filed by Section 13 or 15(d) of the required to file such reports), and (2) has been subject to such tted electronically and posted on its corporate Web site, if an 5 of this chapter) during the preceding 12 months (or for such pursuant to Item 405 of Regulation S-K (§ 229.405 of this ch information statements incorporated by reference in Part III of Indicate by check mark whether the registrant is a large a accelerated filer," "accelerated filer" and "smaller reporting ccelerated filer, an accelerated filer, a non-accelerated filer, on ag company" in Rule 12b-2 of the Exchange Act. r a smaller reporting company.
-See the definitions of "large Large accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting Accelerated filer [] Smaller reporting company [X] oting common equity held by non-affiliates computed by refer v, as of the last business day of the registrant's most recently c APPLICABLE ONLY TO CORPORATE REGISTRANTS 3 Indicate the number of shares outstanding of each of the 2016 . registrant's classes of common stock, as of the latest practical ble date: 89,399,012 shares of common stock as of July 14, DOCUMENTS INCORPORATED BY REFERENCE None.
+For the Fiscal Year End ded March 31, 2018 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OF For the transition period from Commission file nu mber 000-54030 NATURALSHRIMP (Exact name of registrant a Nevada 74-3262176 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 15150 Preston Road, Suite (Address of principal execu (Registrant's telephone num Securities registered pursuant to Section 12(b) of the Act: Title of Each Class None Name of each exchange on which registered $\mathbf{N}/\mathbf{A}$ Securities registered pursuant to section 12(g) of the Act: Shares of common stock wi (Title of Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rul le 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 1 3 or Section 15(d) of the Act.
+Yes □ No ⊠ e registrant (1) has filed all reports required to be filed by Section 1 that the registrant was required to file such reports), and (2) has been e registrant has submitted electronically and posted on its corporate gulation S-T (§ 232.405 of this chapter) during the preceding 12 m e of delinquent filers pursuant to Item 405 of Regulation S-K (§ 22 in definitive proxy or information statements incorporated by reference. ne registrant is a large accelerated filer, an accelerated filer, a non ed filer" and "smaller reporting company" in Rule 12b-2 of the Exce definitions of Large accelerated filer Non-accelerated filer ☐ ☐ (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company Emerging growth company ndicate by check mark if the registrant has elected not to use the extraort to Section 13(a) of the Exchange Act. $\Box$ xtended transition period for complying with any new or rev rised financial Indicate by check mark whether the e registrant is a shell company (as defined in Rule 12b-2 of the Exc hange Act).
+Yes □ No ⊠ 22 2 voting and non-voting common equity held by non-affiliates compusuch common equity, as of the last business day of the registrant's n 1 1 7 , (APPLICABLE ONLY TO CORPORATE I REGISTRANTS) The number of shares outstanding 2018. of each of the registrant's classes of common stock, as of the lates t practicable date was 135,776,879 shares of common stock as of July 13, DOCUMENTS INCORPORATED BY I REFERENCE None.